This page provides information about reunification systems that may be available to the public during a disaster.

-To support the reunification of children under 21 years of age with their parent(s)/legal guardian, FEMA works in collaboration with the National Center for Missing and Exploited Children (NCMEC).
-Individuals reporting or searching for a child missing as a result of a disaster should call the NCMEC National Emergency Child Locator Center at 1-866-908-9570 or 1-877-908-9570.
+FEMA also works in collaboration with the National Center for Missing & Exploited Children (NCMEC) to support the reunification of children under 21 years of age with their parent(s) or legal guardian.
+Individuals reporting or searching for a child missing as a result of a disaster should call the NCMEC National Emergency Child Locator Center (NECLC) at 1-866-908-9570 or 1-877-908-9570.
 NECLC is only activated at the request of a state to support Presidentially-declared disasters.

-Additionally, the American Red Cross maintains Safe and Well, a Web-based system that helps reunify friends and family displaced by a disaster.
+Additionally, the American Red Cross maintains Safe and Well, a web-based system that helps reunify friends and family displaced by a disaster.
 The Safe and Well site is always available and can be used by the public for any disaster, large or small.
 To speak with someone at the American Red Cross concerning a missing friend or relative, please contact the local American Red Cross chapter where you live or are staying (visit www.redcross.org to find a local chapter).

 Post-Disaster Reunification of Children: A Nationwide Approach Released

-On November 3, the Federal Emergency Management Agency (FEMA), National Center for Missing & Exploited Children (NCMEC), United States Department of Health and Human Services (HHS), and American Red Cross (ARC) released the Post Disaster Reunification of Children: A Nationwide Approach.
+On November 3, 2013 FEMA, NCMEC, United States Department of Health and Human Services (HHS), and American Red Cross (ARC) released the Post-Disaster Reunification of Children: A Nationwide Approach.
 This document reflects our Nation’s first attempt to establish a framework and whole community approach for reunifying children separated from their parents or legal guardians in the aftermath of a disaster.
 Click here to access the Post-Disaster Reunification of Children document and learn more.